iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Doctor was extremely abrupt and RUDE...<br> :date: __2020-12-20 20:18:23__

 > Waste of money.
 I spent 4+ hours on the phone dealing with billing because I was mis charged and the doctor has cancelled at the last minute multiple times with no notice.
 Waste of your time and money.<br> :date: __2020-12-20 19:42:24__

-> Never really had any issues until they forgot to bill my insurance and then demanded that I pay for the balance.
-Its only $84 but it also wasn't my mistake so why should I be held accountable for it?
-Talked to a "supervisor" who was only concerned about collecting the past due balance instead of rectifying their mistake.
-Hope this doesn't happen to anyone else because this really is a convenient option.
-Too bad their supervisors don't have any customer service skills.<br> :date: __2020-12-18 21:38:14__

-> Unable to upload insurance instead goes straight to credit card payment.
-Uploaded pictures and scheduled service with no service rendered even though my card was charged.
-I get an email stating that I'm not done but going to the app, but there is no history of my uploaded photos.<br> :date: __2020-12-16 02:56:09__

-> Hacked<br> :date: __2020-12-15 23:33:50__

-> Never even got to create an account due to it kept reloading and clearing EVERYTHING I had already entered out.
-If I could give NO stars I would!
-I DEFINITELY DON'T RECOMMEND!<br> :date: __2020-12-03 07:42:07__

-> I created an account and verified my email and your app is saying my user name and password are invalid.
-This app is useless.<br> :date: __2020-11-30 16:13:04__